Zokrates/ZoKrates/zokrates_book/src/sha256example.md

 We will start this tutorial by using ZoKrates to compute the hash for an arbitrarily chosen preimage, being the number `5` in this example.

-First, make sure that the `zokrates` binary is located in the `ZoKrates` directory.
-Then, we create a new file named `hashexample.code` with the following content:
+First, we create a new file named `hashexample.code` with the following content:

 ```zokrates
 {{#include ../../zokrates_cli/examples/book/hashexample.code}}